All About Locomotive Firers

 The states with the most job growth for Locomotive Firer are Idaho and Indiana.
 Watch out if you plan on working in Indiana or Idaho.
 These states have the worst job growth for this type of profession.

-Salary for a Locomotive Firer
+What is the Average Salary of a Locomotive Firer

-The salary for Locomotive Firers ranges between about $53,180 and $99,630 a year.
+The average yearly salary of a Locomotive Firer ranges between $53,180 and $99,630.

 Locomotive Firers who work in Alabama, make the highest salaries.